5 – Competence Workshop

 Patient case/interview (all colleges)

 Participating in interprofessional teams, students will be presented with one paper case and one live patient.
 Students are tasked with creating a comprehensive care plan in the form of a “concept map” for each case.
 Students will base their concept map on the information in the written document for the paper case.
 For the live patient, the patient will give a short talk about themselves then teams will be allowed to ask questions of the patient for any clarifications before creating the concept map.
-Teams will then have a small group and large group discussions to review the plans they came up with and how they may or may not differ.
+Teams will then have small and large group discussions to review the plans they came up with and how they may or may not differ.

 Plain Language/Health Literacy (all colleges)